 Enter Canadian tech startup Chthonic Software.

-Chthonic Software are offering a product called ‘Entropy’, which piggybacks off of YouTube (or any other live video streaming service), and which provides a similar service to YouTube’s live chat and Super Chat – live comments, live polling of viewers, viewers can make donations – while promising ‘half the fees and no censorship’, as well as streamlining some of the more muddled elements of YouTube’s live chat and making comments more easily visible.
+Chthonic Software are offering a product called ‘Entropy’, which piggybacks off of YouTube (or any other live video streaming service) and provides a similar service to YouTube’s live chat / Super Chat – live comments, live polling of viewers, viewers can make donations – while promising ‘half the fees and no censorship’, as well as streamlining some of the more muddled elements of YouTube’s live chat and making comments more easily visible.

 They have also Tweeted at conservative media personality Jesse Lee Peterson after he was demonetised, inviting him to “add censorship free interaction and monetization to [his] YT livestreams” by using his product.
 (Peterson does not wish that women should be able to vote and has stated that black youth should go “back to the plantation”, despite being black himself.)

 Chthonic Software are clearly aiming their product specifically at the far right and are cultivating a specifically far right user base.
-If live chats move to a different platform which can only be accessed during the stream itself (it is unclear whether Entropy keeps records of stream comments which can be accessed after the stream has been screened, though I have seen no indication that they do so), these intense hubs for radicalisation may become even more inaccessible and invisible to the public.
+If live chats move to a different platform which can only be accessed during the stream itself – it is unclear whether Entropy keeps records of stream comments which can be accessed after the stream has been screened, though I have seen no indication that they do so – these radicalisation hubs may become even more closed-off.

 What should we do now?

-Entropy is still in its early stages and does not currently have a large amount of engagement, and who knows what size it will reach; though it’s a highly interesting case study, it’s not specifically what we should be focusing on.
+Entropy is still in its early stages and has a very low level of engagement at present.
+Though it’s a highly interesting case study, it’s not specifically what we should be focusing on.
 The point is that the far right know – unlike us – what a powerful tool their live chats are, both for revenue and for circulating their rhetoric in a distilled format.